Table of Contents

-The engagement rate is a statistic that is frequently used to determine how engaged your audience is with your content and how effective your brand efforts are.
-Consumers that are engaged connect with companies through activities like “likes”, “comments”, and “social sharing”.
+The engagement rate is a statistic frequently used to determine how engaged your audience is with your content and how effective your brand efforts are.
+Consumers that are engaged connect with companies through activities like “likes,” “comments,” and “social sharing.”

 The amount and frequency with which audience accounts connect with your account are referred to as engagement.
-Every social media platform will have an engagement statistic that is the aggregate of smaller interaction possibilities such as likes, comments, and shares.
+Every social media platform will have an engagement statistic that aggregates smaller interaction possibilities such as likes, comments, and shares.
 Many platforms offer many types of metrics or distinct naming standards, such as Retweets vs. Shares, for example.

 3. Voice and opinion share

 The way a user finds your website is through referrals.
 They’ll be split down into sources in web analytics.
-The source/medium you’ll be watching is generally “social”, and then it’s split down by network.
+The source/medium you’ll be watching is generally “social” and then split down by network.

 When someone buys something from your website, this is referred to as a conversion.
 A social conversion occurs when someone comes to your website through a social media channel and then buys anything during that same visit.